UPSC Mains General Studies Paper – 1 Mains 2022

 - The water cycle, also known as the hydrological cycle, is the continuous process by which water evaporates from the surface of the Earth, rises into the atmosphere, forms clouds, and falls back to the surface as precipitation.
 This precipitation can take many forms, including rain, sleet, snow, and freezing rain, depending on the temperature and other conditions within the atmosphere.

 - Smog is a form of air pollution that can occur in the troposphere.
 It is typically formed from a mixture of pollutants, such as nitrogen oxides and volatile organic compounds, that react in the presence of sunlight to form ground-level ozone and fine particulate matter.
-This can lead to a number of health and environmental problems, including respiratory issues, reduced visibility, and damage to crops and ecosystems.
+This can lead to several health and environmental problems, including respiratory issues, reduced visibility, and damage to crops and ecosystems.

 Conclusion: